uhmpasterig/fivem-network-logger/README.md

 ## ❗ Info
-FiveM Traffic Logger, logs every Incoming and Outgoing connection.
+FiveM Network Logger, logs every Incoming and Outgoing connection.
 Not detectable by any FiveM auth so its safe to use.

 IF YOU WANT TO BUILD IT YOURSELF CREATE A CUSTOM SERVER BUILD: